gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 parseXML(/* XML here */);
 ```

-Whatever follows the `as` keyword will be the name given to the value exported with the name preceeding the `as` keyword.
 You can also rename exports with the same syntax, although this is not as common.

 ## Aggregating Modules (e.g. Namespace Imports)

-Occasionally, we might want to import all named exports from a module as a single object (this is also occasionally necessary for backwards compatability with node modules which use `module.exports`).
+Occasionally, we might want to import all named exports from a module as a single object (this is also sometimes necessary for backwards compatability with node modules which use the CommonJS module format).

 ```js
 // math.js